miltonHenschel/miltonHenschel/README.md

 - 💬 Ask me about **arduino, c, html, css**

-- 📫 How to reach me **nketchoguemilton@gmail.com**
+- 📫 How to reach me: **nketchoguemilton@gmail.com**

-- ⚡ Fun fact **Two bytes meet.
+- ⚡ Fun fact: **Two bytes meet.
 The first byte asks: “Are you ill?”
 The second byte replies: “No, just feeling a bit off.”**

 <h3 align="left">Connect with me:</h3>
 <p align="left">